kayelserafim/bft-smart-tpcc/README.md

 # bft-smart-tpcc
-A TPC-C like test tool for BFT-SMaRt
+A TPC-C like test tool for BFT-SMaRt.

 ### What is this repository for? ###

 * Quick summary
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

+### Compiling ###

+Type `./gradlew installDist` in the main directory.
+The required jar files and default configuration files will be available in the `build/install/library` directory.

 ### How do I get set up? ###